 Simon Scott (2012) Below Sea Level

 The special edition of Simon Scott’s album, Below Sea Level, came with a little book that collects together writing, drawings and photographs in a study on the East Anglian fens that provided both the inspiration and the source of sounds for the album.
-I particularly like the small-format of the hardback book, which is similar to that of the classic Ladybird series of books for children.
-I still cherish my copy of the Ladybird book of Dinosaurs, which opens with a painted scene of volcanoes by a tempestuous sea, accompanied by the words “In the beginning, the world must have looked like this” (notice the use of a biblical phrase to introduce the science of evolution).
+I like the small-format of the hardback book, similar to the classic Ladybird series of books for children.
+I still have my copy of the Ladybird book of Dinosaurs, which opens with a painted scene of volcanoes by a tempestuous sea, accompanied by the words “In the beginning, the world must have looked like this” (notice the use of a biblical phrase to introduce the science of evolution).
 Scott’s book shares the same sense of joy in learning that the Ladybird books engendered, being authoritative yet accessible.
-The special edition of the album also came with this beautiful original drawing of a pike:
+The special edition of the album also came with this drawing of a pike:

 China Mieville (2009) The City & the City